 - Ultramarine is typically warmer; Cobalt tends to be cooler.
-Cool colors like to recede in a painting, so cobalt may work better for shadows and in the distance while ultramarine prefers attention.
+Cool colors like to recede in a painting, so Cobalt may work better for shadows and background blues, while Ultramarine prefers attention.

 - Ultramarine is transparent; Cobalt is semi-transparent.
-If cobalt is mixed with a transparent color, it may separate (see photo.)
+If Cobalt is mixed with a highly transparent color, it may separate (see photo.)
 Some really like this effect; some do not.

-- Both are granulating pigments, but cobalt tends to be less so and appears clearer.
-This makes cobalt the winner in glazing where ultramarine may streak or settle unevenly.
-But again, cobalt can appear highly granulating when mixed with a transparent pigment.
-(But again, see photo.)
+- Both are granulating pigments, but Cobalt tends to be less so and appears clearer.
+This makes Cobalt the winner in glazing where Ultramarine may streak or settle unevenly.
+But again, Cobalt can appear highly granulating when mixed with a transparent pigment.
+(Again, see photo.)

 Cobalt vs Ultramarine: The Winner?

 So which one is for you?
 Maybe both!
-Ultramarine and cobalt sit side by side in many an artist palette, and I'm currently keeping both in my studio palette at home.
-This ups my number of blues to 5 (eek!) so I'm not sure if all these blues will stay, but for now I'm having fun with this plethora of pretty pigments.
+Ultramarine and Cobalt sit side by side in many artists' palettes, and I'm currently keeping both in my studio palette at home.
+This increased my number of blues to 5 (eek!) so I'm not sure if all these blues will stay, but for now I'm having fun with this plethora of pretty pigments.

 As for my limited travel palette... who knows!
 I just can't get the mixes with Cobalt that I can with Ultramarine, but I'm open to changes and much more experimentation.